joostvdg/tap-workshops/docs/apps/hello-world.md

 Either change the `ytt` template, or edit the `tap-values-full.yml` file directly.

 === "Directly"
     Add the `backend` and `integrations` segment to the `tap_gui.app_config` property, so that it looks like below.

+    !!!
+Warning
+        You have to merge the YAML from below with what is already there in the `tap_gui.app_config` value.

     ```yaml
     tap_gui:
       app_config: